Understanding Tax Evasion vs Tax Avoidance in the UK

 Illustration of consequences of tax evasion

-If entities or individuals are found guilty of tax evasion, they can face unlimited fines, and imprisonment for up to seven years.
-If you provide false documentation to HMRC, you could face a six-month prison sentence or a maximum fine of £20,000.
+If entities or individuals are found to be evading tax they can face unlimited fines and up to 7 years in prison.
+If you provide false documentation to HMRC you could get 6 months in prison or a £20,000 fine.

-It’s important to ensure all documentation provided is accurate and truthful as in the worst cases, certain tax evasion related crimes can result in a life sentence, especially in situations where HMRC have been cheated
+Make sure all documentation is accurate and true as in the worst cases tax evasion crimes can get a life sentence especially if HMRC have been cheated.

-Perhaps one of the most significant recent changes to UK tax law is the Criminal Finances Act 2017.
-Under this act, businesses in the UK can be criminally charged and face unlimited fines if they fail to prevent employees or associates from facilitating tax evasion or if they fail to detect tax evasion by their suppliers.
+One of the biggest changes to UK tax law in recent times is the Criminal Finances Act 2017.
+Under this act businesses in the UK can be criminally charged and face unlimited fines if they don’t prevent employees or associates from facilitating tax evasion or if they don’t detect tax evasion by their suppliers.

-This significant shift in liability has placed a greater responsibility on businesses to ensure compliance with tax laws.
+This shift in liability means businesses have more responsibility to comply with tax laws.

 From Fines to Freedom Loss: Penalties for Evasion

-It’s clear that the penalties for tax evasion are severe.
-Entities can face unlimited fines, their director’s can be imprisoned for up to seven years, and either can be required to pay up to 200% of the total tax due.
+The penalties for tax evasion are clear.
+Entities can face unlimited fines, directors can get up to 7 years in prison and either can be required to pay up to 200% of the tax due.

-Summary convictions for tax evasion offences, such as income tax evasion or VAT evasion, can lead to a 6-month jail sentence or fines ranging from £5,000 to £20,000.
-When tried in a Crown court, these penalties can escalate to up to 7 years imprisonment or an unlimited fine.
+Summary convictions for tax evasion offences like income tax evasion or VAT evasion can get you 6 months in prison or a £5,000 to £20,000 fine.
+In the Crown court these can get up to 7 years in prison or unlimited fine.

-• Failing to pay VAT or PAYE deductions to HMRC
+• Failing to pay VAT or PAYE to HMRC

 • Smuggling goods liable to excise duty